nathancarter/ge-lib/to-do-list.md

    `renderer.set( x, y )`, plus add help on each.
  * Add the following options/new signatures, adding help for each as you create the feature.
-    * `ge-draw <group> list`: List all built-in visualizations (Cayley Diagrams and Objects of Symmetry), all elements (by index and primary representation) plus all subgroups, then stop.
-      To do this, you will probably need to throw together a quick replacement for `mathml2text`.
     * `ge-draw <group> <viz> --highlight-<type>=<n>`: Highlight
       subgroup #n with the given highlighting type.
 Can be accompanied by `--highlight-color=<color>`, in any reasonable